karmab/kcli-openshift4/README.md

 If oc or openshift-install are missing, there latest versions are downloaded on the fly, either from registry.svc.ci.openshift.org if the provided pull secret has an auth for this registry or using public mirrors otherwise.

-If no template is specified in a parameters file, latest rhcos image is downloaded and the corresponding line is added in the parameter file (to allow for scaling workers once install is finished).
+If no image is specified in a parameters file, latest rhcos image is downloaded and the corresponding line is added in the parameter file (to allow for scaling workers once install is finished).

 All the ignition files needed for the install are generated.

-Then, if no api ip has been specified, a temporary deployment of vms using a centos7 template is launched to gather available ips.
+Then, if no api ip has been specified, a temporary deployment of vms using a centos7 image is launched to gather available ips.

 Final deployment is then launched.